 Tell me the story behind the antique mantel that inspired this project!

 The antique mantel was actually salvaged from an 1800’s era home in Fuquay Varina, NC.
-You can read all about it in [this post].
 We actually found the mantel on Facebook Marketplace and were able to purchase it for $280.
 Which for the size of it and the age, I felt like we got a pretty good deal!
 And if you are looking for an antique mantel for your home, I think Facebook Marketplace is a great place to start your search.

 I know not everyone would attempt to paint over the original chippy paint on an antique find like this.
 But I just didn’t love the blue in our home.
 And because I’ve been able to re-create an authentic chippy look on other pieces, like this chippy painted farmhouse cabinet, I felt like I could update the color and still keep the character and chippy texture that I fell in love with.
 How do you think I did?
 I used Milk Paint by Fusion in the color Hotel Robe.
-I promise to write a blog post very soon to show you exactly how I got this authentic chippy look on our antique mantelpiece!
+Head to this post I wrote to see exactly how I got this authentic chippy look on our antique mantelpiece!

 Where did you find such a realistic looking electric fireplace insert?